Changissnz/nu_merchant_principal/README.md

 into theoretical frameworks, for re-teaching, sometime in the last two centuries.
 By the standard of non-zero sum games, the fat cow does not have to be a wolf then!

+The mechanics of "costs", including but not limited to quantitative finance, are derived from the cultural mores and collective ambition, but the "faith" in these numbers do not rest on a uniform consensus of agreement.
+For instance, a sentimental person would probably prefer to sell something else other than the memorabilia that they've acquired through their years.
+There is the belief in the pricelessness of some material objects.
+Collectively, these same material objects could very well be circulated by the masses, according to some arbitrarily-set standard of valuation, if they are to land in their hands.
+There are psychological and collectivist elements in non-zero sum games.
+Suppose that two agents are participants in such a game.
+Given the perceived costs in this game's cost table, the two agents "cooperate" for outcomes that grant them both "positive" gains, by the table's objective numbers.
+But there is dissatisfaction underneath the compromise.
+Perhaps either one or both of the agents feel as though they deserve more of the "positive" gains.
+What factors would ensure that for the next "game" these two agents participate in, there would be no disagreement on the values of said game's cost table?
+On the matter of collectivist elements in non-zero sum games, suppose that two arbitrary agents are enthusiastic participants.
+Both of them are practically in sync, with regards to their decisions and the corresponding payoffs from those decisions.
+But regardless of what decisions they made, there is a "super-agent" above them.
+This "super-agent" is the singular representative of the collective outside of the game's two agents.
+According to the facts given to this super-agent, both of the agents lose in the non-zero sum game.
+The deceptively "positive" gains split between the two agents are in fact losses to them.
+Perhaps the gains could have been objectively greater if the agents were to participate in non-zero sum games without the overhead of the super-agent's authority.
+Perhaps the gains are not objectively positive gains for the two agents in the long term, given the super-agent's influence and capability of intervening between the two.